 Add the following dependencies to the pom.xml file:

-Optional: Download the SSL root certificate.
-If you use an SSL endpoint to access the ApsaraMQ for Kafka instance, you must install the certificate.
+(Optional) Download the SSL root certificate.
+If you use the SSL endpoint to connect to your ApsaraMQ for Kafka instance, you must install the certificate.

-Optional: If you use an SSL endpoint or a Simple Authentication and Security Layer (SASL) endpoint to access the ApsaraMQ for Kafka instance, modify the kafka_client_jaas.conf configuration file.
-For information about different endpoints of an instance, see Comparison among endpoints.
+(Optional) If you use the SSL endpoint or the SASL endpoint to access your ApsaraMQ for Kafka instance, you must modify the kafka_client_jaas.conf configuration file.
+For information about the differences among endpoints, see Comparison among endpoints.

-If the ACL feature is enabled for the instance, make sure that the SASL user that you want to use is of the PLAIN type and that the user is authorized to send and receive messages.
+If you enable ACL for the instance, make sure that the SASL user that you use is of the PLAIN type and granted the required permissions on message sending and receiving.
 For more information, see Grant permissions to SASL users.

 Modify the kafka.properties configuration file.